Motorola has been rolling out new models as if its life depended on it. At $199 The Motorola e5 is outstanding in the value <$200 segment.

 The value market is also crowded.
-GadgetGuy reviewed the Alcatel 1C 3G (was $89 now $69!), and it has a 4G version coming.
+GadgetGuy reviewed the Alcatel 1C 3G (was $89 now $69!), and it has a 4G 1X as well.
 We gave it a 5-out-of-5 if only that its quality and build were well above its price.

-OK, the Motorola is just over $200, but we are sure a little arm-twisting negotiation will pay dividends.
-In that case, it is one of the best value phones out there.
+OK, the Motorola is just under $200, but we are sure a little arm-twisting negotiation will pay dividends.
+It is one of the best value phones out there.

 Motorola also has a cheaper Moto C for the pre-paid market.
 Woolworths have that for $149.